Chiron: Mythology & Symbolism, The Roof & Return, and Healing

 • Detriment: “The tendency by its very knowledge to encourage or avoid despair.
 The positive or negative feelings which come with acceptance of what is.”

 This placement suggests that Robert may feel a sense of resignation around “the acceptance of what is” and of fatedness in terms of his karma.
-There could be an experience of despair and wounding earlier in life in the conditions of his upbringing which bring a certain desire to establish the principles which can support his tribe and the important emotional bonds in his life.
+There could be an experience of despair and wounding earlier in life, stemming from the conditions of his upbringing, which leads to a desire to establish principles that can support his tribe and the important emotional bonds in his life.

 • Exaltation: “The ability to destroy antiquated forms once the restrictions have been removed.
 The potential in sensitivity to reject failed principles or relationships.”